The Heresy of Jacob Frank

 Summary

-The Heresy of Jacob Frank offers a groundbreaking exploration into the complex religious philosophy of Jacob Frank (1726-1791), the controversial figure who spearheaded the largest mass apostasy in Jewish history following Sabbetai Zevi.
+The Heresy of Jacob Frank is the first monograph-length study on the religious philosophy of Jacob Frank (1726-1791), who, in the wake of false messiah Sabbetai Zevi, led the largest mass apostasy in Jewish history.

 Book Details